-We have informally explained the single model principle, so far, in terms of consistency of views of a system.
+Until now we have defined the single model principle in terms of consistency of views.
 In this section we list further factors and criteria that will allow us to provide a more precise definition of the single model principle.

 We must first decide on a minimum set of essential views.
 Without knowing what these different views are, we cannot describe any relationships, such as consistency, between them.